jbeeko/cfworker-web-api/README.md

-# Work in Progress
-1. Document deploying to the free *.workers.dev environment so there is no need to sign up for a paid account https://www.cloudflare.com/en-ca/products/cloudflare-workers/.
-Get a free plan on jbeeko.outlook.com.

 # Cloudflare Workers in FSharp - II
 This is the second of several posts exploring FSharp servicing HTTP requests using the Cloudflare Workers infrastructure.
 Building on ["Hello World"](https://github.com/jbeeko/cfworker-hello-world), this post will show how to create a web API with routing, explore the Worker KVStore and provide tooling for dead simple **edit -> save -> deploy** workflow.
 It then puts that all together to create a Contact REST API.
 Finally a bit of benchmarking shows performance is still excellent.

 > **NOTE:** Updated August 2020 to use the Cloudflare Workers CLI `wrangler` and deploy to the `workers.dev` route by default.
 This means you should not require a paid plan to replicate this worker.
+However a free plan will not provide access to the CRUD operations for `/contacts`.
+This is because the Workers KV requires a paid plan.
+Trying to to access the KV Store with a free plan will result in an error.
+The rest of this demo should work.

 [**Skip the recap and description, take me to the hands on part.**](#tooling-and-workflow)